matty99/matty99.github.io/_posts/2015-09-12-website-optimization.md

 ---
 layout: post
 title:  "Website Optimization"
-description: A flashback to a website I build over a year ago.
+description: A flashback to a website I built over a year ago.
 I go over the code explaining where I went wrong and offering improvements.
-The focus of the series is page speed optimizations.
+A lot of the improvements aren't even code related!
 tags:
 - Web development
 - Front end development